Description of Historic Place

-The opening of the Manitoba Theatre Centre (MTC) building in November 1970 concluded a long tradition of theatre building in Winnipeg.
-As part of a cultural renaissance of the city’s arts facilities in the 1960s, the MTC building housed Canada’s first professional regional theatre group.
+The opening of the Royal Manitoba Theatre Centre building in November 1970 concluded a long tradition of theatre building in Winnipeg.
+As part of a cultural renaissance of the city’s arts facilities in the 1960s, the Royal Manitoba Theatre Centre building housed Canada’s first professional regional theatre group.
 At a time when large modern theatres and concert halls were opening up across the country, the MTC was designed as an intimate space that permitted a close relationship between audience and actor.
-In addition, the Manitoba Theatre Centre was the country’s first large regional theatre group with educational programming and shows touring throughout rural Manitoba.
+In addition, the Royal Manitoba Theatre Centre was the country’s first large regional theatre group with educational programming and shows touring throughout rural Manitoba.
 The newly founded Canada Council funded the theatre and promoted it as the exemplary model of how to create a successful regional theatre.

-Equally important is the MTC’s interior space.
-At a time when Brutalist architecture was being well received publicly as modern design, the MTC building introduced a new concept of intimate Brutalist architecture.
+Equally important is the Royal Manitoba Theatre Centre’s interior space.
+At a time when Brutalist architecture was being well received publicly as modern design, the Royal Manitoba Theatre Centre building introduced a new concept of intimate Brutalist architecture.
 Rather than a formal event space, the architects and theatre director worked together to create a space that bridged the separation between the actors’ and the audience.
 The theatre’s asymmetrical seating arrangement, flexible stage design including a proscenium and "thrust stage," and foyer, are good representative examples of this concept.
 The scenery preparation room behind the stage is also open to viewing by theatregoers through a window, allowing a glimpse behind the stage and furthering the intimate theatre experience.